 \section{Hom-group algebras}

 \selabel{3} The first example of a classical Hopf algebra is a group algebra.
-We will now generalize this example to the Hom situation.\\ Recall that $(\dul{\rm Sets},\times,\{*\})$ is a monoidal category.
-The linearization functor $L:\ \dul{\rm Sets}\to \Mm_k$, $L(X)=kX$ being the free $k$-module with basis $X$, is strongly monoidal, and preserves the symmetry.
-It is an easy exercise to show that algebras in $\dul{\rm Sets}$ are monoids; every set $X$ has a unique structure of coalgebra in $\dul{\rm Sets}$, namely $\delta(x)=(x,x)$ and $\varepsilon(x)=*$, for all $x\in X$.
-This coalgebra structure makes every monoid a bialgebra in $\dul{\rm Sets}$.
-Finally a Hopf algebra in $\dul{\rm Sets}$ is a group.
-Applying the functor $L$, we obtain algebras, coalgebras etc. in $\Mm_k$, as it is well-known.\\ The Hom-construction discussed in \seref{1} is functorial in the following sense: for a functor $F:\ \Cc\to \Dd$, we have a functor $\Hh(F):\ \Hh(\Cc)\to \Hh(\Dd)$ given by
+We will now generalize this example to the Hom situation.\\ Recall that the category of sets $({\sf Sets},\times,\{*\},\tau)$ (where $\tau$ is the twist) is a symmetric (strict) monoidal category.
+The linearizing functor $L:\ {\sf Sets}\to \Mm_k$, $L(X)=kX$ being the free $k$-module with basis $X$, is strong monoidal, and preserves the symmetry.\\ Recall that algebras in ${\sf Sets}$ are just monoids and that every set $X$ has a unique structure of coalgebra in ${\sf Sets}$, namely $\delta(x)=(x,x)$ and $\varepsilon(x)=*$, for all $x\in X$.
+This coalgebra structure makes every monoid a bialgebra in ${\sf Sets}$.
+Finally, a Hopf algebra in ${\sf Sets}$ is a group.
+Applying the functor $L$, we obtain algebras, coalgebras etc. in $\Mm_k$, as we recalled in \seref{Hopfalgbraidedmonoidal}.\\ Recall that the Hom-construction discussed in \seref{1} is functorial in the following sense (cf. \prref{1.4} and \prref{1.5}): for a functor $F:\ \Cc\to \Dd$, we have a functor $\Hh(F):\ \Hh(\Cc)\to \Hh(\Dd)$ given by